mathi0u/bartering-platform-frontend/README.md

 - Implements reactive patterns with Angular signals
 - Material Design for consistent UI/UX
 - Responsive design for mobile and desktop

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.